MarquesYuri/MarquesYuri/README.md

-#Olá, meu nome é Marques e seja bem vindo ao meu GitHub. 👋
+# Olá, meu nome é Marques e seja bem vindo ao meu GitHub 👋

 <!--
 ### Hi there, I'm Marques Yuri de Souza, welcomo to my GitHub!

 I has 20 years old and 3 years of experience in IT and the last year focusing in development.

-Begins in development with PHP
+Begins in development with PHP,
 I am currently working at a state hospital.
 I was hired to provide help desk assistance, but due to my curiosity and some opportunities I had, today I am responsible for the development of Kanbans, Indicator Panels and other systems.

 <!--